 Making a Difference

-Each year, tobacco use kills more than 480,000 Americans, making it the leading cause of preventable death and disease in the United States.1 Every day in the United States, nearly 2,900 American youth smoke their first cigarette and more than 700 become daily smokers.2
+Each year, tobacco use kills more than 480,000 Americans, making it the leading cause of preventable death and disease in the United States.1 Every day in the United States, more than 2,600 American youth smoke their first cigarette and nearly 600 become daily cigarette smokers.2

 For many young people, their first cigarette will lead to a lifetime of addiction and serious disease.
 Nearly 9 out of 10 daily adult smokers smoked their first cigarette before 18 years of age1—the minimum legal age to purchase tobacco products—and before they were old enough to fully understand the risks.

 Everything we do is designed to reduce the impact of tobacco on public health, including our top three priorities:

 - Reduce initiation rates and prevent youth from starting to use tobacco

 - Encourage tobacco users to quit

 - Decrease the harms of tobacco product use

 - Publishing guidance to help the industry comply with regulations for tobacco products.

 - Conducting retailer inspections to ensure compliance with laws restricting sales of tobacco products to youth, and issuing warning letters and monetary penalties for violations.

 - Reviewing proposed modified risk tobacco products before they can be sold.

 - Restricting the access and attractiveness of cigarettes and smokeless tobacco to young people.

 - Enforcing the ban on the manufacture and sale of fruit- or candy-flavored cigarettes.